Aon buys Willis for $30 billion in world's largest insurance deal

 The deal terms state Aon must pay $1 billion to Willis if the deal falls through.

-Aon Chief Financial Officer Christa Davies said she was confident of getting all the “necessary approvals” for the deal.
+Aon’s Davies said she was confident of getting all the necessary approvals for the deal.

 “We have had great counsel on the topic of anti-trust, feel really good about it,” Case said.